Venture Capital and Growth Private Equity

 What is the impact on residential real estate investment?

-Direct investment in residential real estate has never been a complying investment for SIV and this will not change with the new complying investment framework.
-Last year Minister Robb also indicated that indirect investment in residential real estate through managed funds should be limited.
+Direct investment in residential real estate has never been a complying investment for SIV and this did not change with the new complying investment framework.
+In 2014, then Minister Robb also indicated that indirect investment in residential real estate through managed funds should be limited.
 This does not limit indirect investment in other forms of real estate such as commercial or industrial property development.

 Importantly, this does not prevent SIV applicants from independently investing in residential real estate so long as they follow foreign investment rules.
 It just means that investment would not be part of their complying investment to qualify for permanent residency in Australia.
 The Government does not accept that the future of the residential property development sector in Australia is dependent on the SIV complying investment framework.